 Precomputing the neighbour and visible cells in the 1st turn made it easier to calculate the move.

 I was in the top 400 for some time.

-I did not write any tests which made it difficult to have confidence that I was not breaking things as I was refactoring and modifying the algorithm.
-There were a few times where I introduced a bug after refactoring and did not realise till my rank dropped and I watched a replay.
+- I did not write any tests, making it challenging to have confidence that I was not breaking things as I was refactoring and modifying the algorithm.
+I introduced a bug after refactoring a few times and did not realise till my rank dropped and I watched a replay.

-I did not get to spend as much time as I would have liked on this.
-With work and other personal commitments, I was only able to spend a few hours on the problem.
-I was also unable to work on the weekend just before the contest ended which dropped my rank from the early 400’s to below 600 by the time I ended the contest.
+- I did not get to spend as much time as I would have liked on this.
+With work and other personal commitments, I could only spend a few hours on the problem.
+I was also unable to work on the weekend just before the contest ended, which dropped my rank from the early 400's to below 600 by the time I finished the contest.

-I wanted to Livestream/record my development but I was not able to Livestream every time I worked on this.
+- I wanted to Livestream/record my development, but I could not Livestream every time I worked on this.
 I could only Livestream early morning before starting work.

-Rather than mixing the IO with the state, I should have kept 2 sepearte classes for the state and memory.
+- Rather than mixing the IO with the state, I should have kept 2 separate classes for the state and memory.

-Adding a timer for profiling.
-Some of the tweaks I made resulted in timeouts which could have been optimized if I was profiling.
+- Adding a timer for profiling.
+Some of the tweaks I made resulted in timeouts that could have been optimized if I was profiling.